mauricioklein/mauricioklein.github.io/_posts/2015-07-26-change-orm-padrino.md

 ---
 I'm currently developing my graduation thesis (yeah, the end is near \o/).

-I've decided to use this oportunity to explore a new technology, and the chosen one was **Padrino**.
+I've decided to use this opportunity to explore a new technology, and the chosen one was **Padrino**.

-[Padrino][padrino-website] is a Ruby framework built upon [Sinatra][sinatra-website]: Sinatra provides a simple DSL to create web applications and Padrino adds some usefull tools to automate the creation of routes, models, anyway, the project's bootstrap.
+[Padrino][padrino-website] is a Ruby framework built upon [Sinatra][sinatra-website]: Sinatra provides a simple DSL to create web applications and Padrino adds some useful tools to automate the creation of routes, models, anyway, the project's bootstrap.

 One of the steps for creating a Padrino app is to choose an ORM.
 Padrino supports many ORMs, such ActiveRecord, MongoID, DataMapper, etc.

 Well, in my project, I've choose ActiveRecord with Postgres.
 Why?
 Because I've had some familiarity with ActiveRecord from Rails.

-Everything was going well, the system taking form but then, I've realized that a relational database wouldn't be the best choice for my problem.
+Everything was going well, the system taking form but then, I've realised that a relational database wouldn't be the best choice for my problem.

 So, I've decided to change from an ORM to a ODM (_object document mapping_), and the chosen one was MongoID + MongoDB.

 The challenge now is: **how to move from ActiveRecord to MongoID?**

-After some research, I've realized that Padrino doesn't provide an automated way to disable the old ORM and enable the new one.
+After some research, I've realised that Padrino doesn't provide an automated way to disable the old ORM and enable the new one.
 So, we need to do this manually.

 _______